esmondchang/agentic-ai-performance-container/README.md

 Edit `.env` if you want different models, ports, request counts, or concurrency.

-### 2. Start Ollama and pull models
+### 3. Start Ollama and download models

 ```bash
 docker compose up -d ollama
 docker compose --profile setup run --rm pull-models
 ```

-The models are stored in the `ollama-data` Docker volume, so you only need to pull them again when you change model names or remove the volume.
+This starts Ollama in a container and downloads the required models into the Docker `ollama-data` volume.
+You only need to download them again when you change model names or remove the volume.

-### 3. Run the Streamlit app
+### 4. Run the Streamlit app

 ```bash
 docker compose up --build app